h0ssimo/h0ssimo.github.io/_posts/tutorial/2019-01-06-how-to-create-roughness-glossiness-map-for-our-character.md

 ![](/images/11_creating_disp_map.jpg)

 Now, like before, we need to clone it.
-Click on Clone Disp.
+Click on _Clone Disp_.

-Before exporting Displacement Map, flip it vertically and then click on Export and save it.
+Before exporting _Displacement Map_, flip it vertically and then click on _Export_ and save it.

 ![](/images/12_exporting_disp_map.jpg)

 This is where the magic happens!
-In Photoshop!
+In _Photoshop_!
 Yup, it’s time to combine the two.

-First, fill the Background layer with %60 grey.
-Then, import the Displacement Map on top of it, and put the opacity to something like %70.
-Next, import the Cavity Map and put the opacity to something like %25.
-Then add a Levels adjustment specifically on top of it and input something around 1.50 on the midtone section to make it a bit darker.
+First, fill the _Background_ layer with **%60** grey.
+Then, import the _Displacement Map_ on top of it, and put the opacity to something like **%70**.
+Next, import the _Cavity Map_ and put the opacity to something like **%25**.
+Then add a _Levels_ adjustment specifically on top of it and input something around **1.50** on the _midtone_ section to make it a bit darker.

 ![](/images/13_photoshop_composite.jpg)

-After that, I usually group everything except the Background layer and again, darken it a bit more using a Brightness/Contrast adjustment layer.
-It’s usually enough to put the brightness value to somewhere around -40.
+After that, I usually group everything except the _Background_ layer and again, darken it a bit more using a _Brightness/Contrast_ adjustment layer.
+It’s usually enough to put the brightness value to somewhere around **-40**.

 ![](/images/14_photoshop_adjustment_layer.jpg)

 That’s all.
-Now you have your Glossiness Map ready to put to test.
+Now you have your _Glossiness Map_ ready to put to test.
 This is obviously a back-and-forth process, the numbers I mentioned are based on my experience and my workflow.
-You could always change some stuff in Photoshop and then test it again to achieve what you really like.
-This method is usually good as a starting point; meaning for example if your character have scars or is sweaty, you could start creating a basic Glossiness Map using the method that I talked about in this article, and then take it to a PBR painting program like Substance Painter, and paint the desired Glossiness on top of the current one as the need arises.
+You could always change some stuff in _Photoshop_ and then test it again to achieve what you really like.
+This method is usually good as a starting point; meaning for example if your character have scars or is sweaty, you could start creating a basic _Glossiness Map_ using the method that I talked about in this article, and then take it to a PBR painting program like _Substance Painter_, and paint the desired _Glossiness_ on top of the current one as the need arises.

-This is how my final composited Glossiness Map looks like.
-It's also worth mentioning that the empty space in the UV layout, is for the hands, which I did not cover in this article.
+This is how my final composited _Glossiness Map_ looks like.
+It's also worth mentioning that the empty space in the _UV layout_, is for the hands, which I did not cover in this article.

 ![](/images/15_glossiness_map.jpg)

-As I mentioned earlier, to get the Roughness Map, it’s only a matter of inverting the colors of the Glossiness Map.
+As I mentioned earlier, to get the _Roughness Map_, it’s only a matter of inverting the colors of the _Glossiness Map_.

-(Flatten the image in Photoshop, and then press Ctrl+I to invert it.)
+(_Flatten_ the image in _Photoshop_, and then press _Ctrl+I_ to invert it.)

 ![](/images/16_roughness_map.jpg)

-Here’s the final real-time render I got in Marmoset Toolbag 3.04.
+Here’s the final real-time render I got in _Marmoset Toolbag 3.04_.

 ![](/images/17_head_final_render.jpg)